 Australian gaming laws specifically mention online gambling and sports betting.
 Online sports betting is deemed legal as long as operators hold valid licenses.
 Online casino games and poker are prohibited and the government has made an effort to crack down on those activities.

-Interestingly, Australia shows the best of both worlds when it comes to regulated vs. unregulated.
+Interestingly, Australia shows the best of both worlds when it comes to regulated vs. unregulated bookmakers.
 Online sports betting is legal and well-regulated, and players have a wide selection of reputable betting sites to choose from.
 Online casinos and poker sites are prohibited, so players are increasingly turning to unlicensed gambling sites.

 Read more: Gambling in Australia